Understanding AusUDID: Australia’s Unique Device Identification Database

 The TGA is rolling out UDI requirements through a phased, risk-based approach.
 The most urgent deadline applies to higher-risk devices.

-From July 1, 2026, sponsors of Class III and Class IIb medical devices, including implantables, must:
+From July 1, 2026, manufacturers and sponsors of Class III and Class IIb medical devices, including implantables, must:

 • Apply UDI carriers to labels and packaging, and